sinchnapoojary/Smart_Travel_Assistance_Using_ML_and_GenAI/README.md

-#TravelSycn- Your Smart Travel Buddy
+##TravelSync- Your Smart Travel Buddy

 ## Overview
 TravelSync is a smart travel assistance platform powered by Machine Learning (ML) and Generative AI (GenAI).
 It is designed to simplify and enhance travel planning by offering real-time data, AI-driven recommendations, and key tools for a seamless experience.
 The platform addresses inefficiencies in traditional travel planning by integrating multiple functionalities into one comprehensive solution.